DDF operators in the Hybrid Formalism: The bosonisation of the symplectic bosons

 In this subsection, we explain the bosonisation of the symplectic bosons.
 It allows us to: \begin{enumerate*}[label=(\roman*)] \item write an explicit expression for the $w$-spectrally flowed states, \item realise the Wakimoto fields in the bosonised system in Section~\ref{sec:wakimoto}, and \item find the DDF operators of the free bosons and the free fermions in Section~\ref{sec:ddf}. \end{enumerate*}

 We introduce two pairs of bosons $(\phi_i,\kappa_i)$ with $i\in \{1,2\}$ which satisfy

 The symplectic bosons are then realised as follows

-Note that here we are not explicitly writing the so-called cocycle factors, and we are taking the convention that different exponentials of the bosons $\phi_i$ and $\kappa_j$ commute with each other \cite{Goddard:1986ts,Lust:1989tj,Burrington:2015mfa}.\footnote{I would like to especially thank Marc-Antoine Fiset and Vit Sriprachyakul for many useful discussions about this.} It can be checked that the symplectic bosons, as realised in eqs.~(\ref{eq:symp-exp}), indeed satisfy the OPEs in eq.~(\ref{eq:sym-ferm-opes}).
-The stress-tensor of the symplectic bosons is \cite{Gaberdiel:2022bfk}
+Note that here we are not explicitly writing the so-called cocycle factors, but we are assuming that they are inserted next to different exponentials of the bosons $\phi_i$ and $\kappa_j$ such that they commute with each other \cite{Goddard:1986ts,Lust:1989tj,Burrington:2015mfa}.\footnote{I would like to especially thank Marc-Antoine Fiset and Vit Sriprachyakul for many useful discussions about this.} It can be checked that the symplectic bosons, as realised in eqs.~(\ref{eq:symp-exp}), indeed satisfy the OPEs in eq.~(\ref{eq:sym-ferm-opes}).
+The stress-tensor of the symplectic bosons is \cite{Gaberdiel:2022als}

 where we are using the radial normal-ordering here.
 The symplectic bosons with respect to $T_{\text{bosons}}$ are primary with weights $\frac{1}{2}$.
 Taking eqs.~(\ref{eq:symp-exp}) and calculating the stress-tensor leads to